Program Director's Welcome

 Facts & Figures

-The Respiratory Institute encompasses the Departments of Pulmonary Medicine, Critical Care Medicine and Allergy and Immunology.
+The Respiratory Institute encompasses the Departments of Pulmonary Medicine, Critical Care Medicine, Infectious Diseases, and Clinical Allergy and Immunology.

-The Institute has realized enormous growth in the past several years, tripling the size of its faculty to over 90 physicians and expanding beyond the main campus to seven regional hospitals and 10 free-standing outpatient facilities.
-Our physicians possess wide-ranging clinical expertise and oversee a number of nationally renowned referral programs serving both common (sarcoidosis, pulmonary vascular disease, lung cancer, interstitial lung disease, asthma, neuromuscular disease) and uncommon (lymphangioleiomyomatosis, hereditary hemorrhagic telangiectasia) disease populations.
+The Institute has realized enormous growth in the past several years, increasing the size of its faculty to over 150 physicians and expanding beyond the main campus to seven regional hospitals and 10 free-standing outpatient facilities.
+Our physicians possess wide-ranging clinical expertise and oversee a number of nationally renowned referral programs serving both common (sarcoidosis, cystic fibrosis, pulmonary vascular disease, lung cancer, interstitial lung disease, asthma, neuromuscular disease) and uncommon (lymphangioleiomyomatosis, hereditary hemorrhagic telangiectasia) disease populations.

 Members of our Interventional Pulmonology section perform over 3500 bronchoscopies annually and offer state of the art diagnostic and therapeutic options for patients.

-As a testament to our clinical strengths, U.S. News and World Report ranked Cleveland Clinic #3 in the nation for pulmonary services.
+As a testament to our clinical strengths, U.S. News and World Report has ranked Cleveland Clinic #3 in the nation for pulmonary services for the past several years.

 Coupled with our clinical initiatives is a thriving research enterprise that encompasses virtually all areas of pulmonary and critical care medicine.
 Several faculty hold joint appointments in the Lerner Research Institute where they run NIH-funded basic science labs investigating molecular and cellular mechanisms relevant to pulmonary fibrosis, pulmonary hypertension and asthma.
 Numerous other members of the Respiratory institute have participated in major NIH-sponsored collaborative clinical trials networks including ARDSNet, Idiopathic Pulmonary Fibrosis Clinical Research Network, Prevention and Early Treatment of Acute Lung Injury (PETAL), Long Term Oxygen Treatment Trial (LOTT) for COPD and the Clinical Trials in Organ Transplantation.